sagemath/trac_to_gh/Issue 3409.md

 # Issue 3409: conversion of matrices over polynomial rings to magma is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3409

 Original creator: burcin